yasser3434/portfolio/README.md

   **Data Visualization**: Provides visual feedback on the data extracted from invoices.<br>
   **Database Integration**: Stores extracted data in an AWS RDS MySQL database.

+- **Technologies Used:** AWS Services (Boto3 - RDS - S3) - Flask - Pandas - PyMySQL - PyMuPDF (fitz) - Matplotlib and Seaborn for visualization

 ### [MLOps Pipeline for ML Model Serving](https://github.com/ICollaps/ZenML-project)
 - **Overview:**<br>
-  This project leverages ZenML, an MLOps framework to build, deploy, and monitor machine learning models.<br>
+  This project leverages ZenML, an MLOps framework to build, deploy, and monitor machine learning models.
+Here are the most important steps of the project : <br>

-- **Technologies Used:** ZenML - MLflow - FastAPI - Tensorflow - scikit-learn - joblib - pandas - uvicorn

   **Automated ML Pipeline**: End-to-end automation from data loading to model deployment.<br>
   **Model Versioning**: Integrates with MLflow for model tracking and versioning.<br>